 If you are interested in applying for a Music Scholarship, please download and complete a UEA Music Scholarship application form.

-If your application is successful, you will be asked to attend an interview and audition, which will take place in April 2017.
+If your application is successful, you will be asked to attend an interview and audition in 2018.